PanosFirmpas/bamToBigWig/README.md

 # bamToBigWig
 Directly create a bigwig file with signal derived from a sorted and indexed bam file.

-This script uses pysam to read the input bam file, filters and shifts the reads, and then computes the signal with single base resolution and directly outputs a .bw file.
+This script reads the input bam file, filters and shifts the reads, and then computes the signal with single base resolution and directly outputs a .bw file.
 It should run significantly faster than indirect approaches since it is parallelizeable while skipping any intermediate conversions between file types.